krislee/ecommerce-backend/README.md

 Currently, you can experience the full user functionalities of the deployed website on desktop.

 Please bear with us as we work on resolving the following issues for the website on mobile/tablet:
-- Unable to add items to cart
-- Unable to checkout
-- Unable to view order confirmation
-- Modals under User Profile are off centered
+- Guests cannot make orders on Google Chrome app
+- CSS and UI are skewed
 ## Client-side Code Source
 Click [here](https://github.com/krislee/ecommerce-frontend) to view the client-side code repository.